-The entry fee is $50 and is limited to 20 boats.
-This Tournament is pond fishing and for Jon Boats only.
+The entry fee is $50, which includes $10 for big fish pot.
+This Tournament is pond fishing only and for Jon Boats only.
 Payback is based on 20 boats on the five-fish limit Tournament, including a first place prize of $400, second prize of $240, and third prize of $160, along with $150 for the largest bass and $50 for the second largest.

 For a complete list of rules and to enter, please call Cindy Sullivan, 803-275-2594.

-Now in its fourth year, the Cruise In has become a crowd favorite.
+Now in its sixth year, the Cruise-In has become a crowd favorite.

-The Cruise In will bring in many interesting and exciting vehicles for participants to enjoy.
+The Cruise-In will bring in many interesting and exciting vehicles for participants to enjoy.
 Some of the cars will be in the parade, which starts at 10 a.m., then the cars will be available for viewing through about 3 p.m. in the parking lot of All About Performance (formerly Jim Satcher Motors).

 Those who want more information or are interested in participating should contact Tony Friar, 803-640-2593.
 In addition to vintage cars, the Cruise-In is also looking for old motorcycles or antique tractors as well.